Culture of Kenya: Christmas

 Christmas is a public holiday in Kenya, celebrated on 25 December.
-Because of its traffic, most Kenyans escape the mass exodus of urban areas to celebrate the festivity by leaving the cities and heading to their rural hometowns to spend the whole month with their families until New Year.
+Because of its traffic, most Kenyans escape the mass exodus of urban areas to celebrate the festivity by leaving the cities and heading to their rural hometowns to spend the whole month with their families until the New Year.

 A very popular traditional Christmas meal of Kenya is nyama choma.
-In its similarities to barbecue, it includes the grilling of meat, with beef, chicken, lamb and goat.
+Similar to barbecue, it includes the grilling of meat, such as beef, chicken, lamb and goat.

-On Christmas Eve, churches are full of worshippers and hold night vigils, known in Swahili as Kesha.
+On Christmas Eve, churches are full of worshippers who hold night vigils, known in Swahili as Kesha.
 They are often recreated as a holy event with nativity scenes.
 At midnight, churches ring their bells to mark the birth of Christ, while people perform carols to mark the beginning of Christmas Day.